rakeshrinawa/Web-Dev-Cheet-Sheets/README.md

 git push

+// To give all the commands at once.

+git add . && git commit -m "My commit message" && git push

 You can use the [editor on GitHub](https://github.com/rakeshrinawa/Web-Dev-Cheet-Sheets/edit/master/README.md) to maintain and preview the content for your website in Markdown files.